 Step 1: Know your visa type and gather your Japan visa requirements

 There are actually a number of Japan visa types, each with different sets of Japan visa requirements.
-As for me, I applied for a Japan visa for tourism purposes.
+As for me, I applied for a Japan visa for Tourism (Individual Travel).

 Japan tourist visa requirements that I submitted are: